genesiscommunitysuccess/docs/docs/00_fuse/03_features/01_aggregation.md

     .orElse { -price * quantity }
 ```

-The conditional expressions within `check` and `orCheck` support the following conditional operators:
+The conditional expressions within the `check` and the `orCheck` support the following conditional operators:

 | Conditional Operator | Description              |
 |:---------------------|--------------------------|